How to Make a Diabetic Spouse HAPPY

 - Be prepared to help them get whatever they need to combat the high or low.

 - Stay updated on the latest T1D technologies that can help simplify T1D management.
-For example, I love tracking Marci’s BGs on the Dexcom Follow App.
+For example, I love tracking Marci’s blood glucose levels (BGs) on the Dexcom Follow App.

 A- Appreciate that diabetes takes dedication and is hard work.

-It requires 24/7 attention & endless decision making.
+It requires 24/7 attention and endless decision making.
 Your spouse is a fighter and needs to be reminded of that.

 - Be there for them in times of hardship.
 They don’t want pity from you.
 They just want to know that you are there.